sekedoua/sport-containerized-api-ecs-elb/README.md

 - Load Balancing: Select Application Load Balancer (ALB).
 - ALB Configuration:
  - Create a new ALB:
- - Name: sports-api-alb.
+ - Name: sports-api-alb
+ - Target Group health check path: "/sports"
  - Create service
 4. Test the ALB:
-- After deploying the ECS service, note the DNS name of the ALB (e.g., sports-api-alb-<AWS_ACCOUNT_ID>.us-east-1.elb.amazonaws.com).
+- After deploying the ECS service, note the DNS name of the ALB (e.g., sports-api-alb-<AWS_ACCOUNT_ID>.us-east-1.elb.amazonaws.com)
-- Confirm the API is accessible by visiting the ALB DNS name in your browser and adding /sports at end (e.g, http://sports-api-alb-<AWS_ACCOUNT_ID>.us-east-1.elb.amazonaws.com/sports).
+- Confirm the API is accessible by visiting the ALB DNS name in your browser and adding /sports at end (e.g, http://sports-api-alb-<AWS_ACCOUNT_ID>.us-east-1.elb.amazonaws.com/sports)

 ### **Configure API Gateway**
 1. Create a New REST API:
-- Go to API Gateway Console → Create API → REST API.
+- Go to API Gateway Console → Create API → REST API
-- Name the API (e.g., Sports API Gateway).
+- Name the API (e.g., Sports API Gateway)

 2. Set Up Integration:
-- Create a resource /sports.
+- Create a resource /sports
-- Create a GET method.
+- Create a GET method
-- Choose HTTP Proxy as the integration type.
+- Choose HTTP Proxy as the integration type
 - Enter the DNS name of the ALB that includes "/sports" (e.g. http://sports-api-alb-<AWS_ACCOUNT_ID>.us-east-1.elb.amazonaws.com/sports

 3. Deploy the API:
-- Deploy the API to a stage (e.g., prod).
+- Deploy the API to a stage (e.g., prod)
-- Note the endpoint URL.
+- Note the endpoint URL

 ### **Test the System**
 - Use curl or a browser to test: